qlik-oss/qlik-cloud-examples/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: 🐛 Bug Report
-about: Something isn't working as expected. 😕
+about: Something isn't working as expected with one of the scripts in this repository. 😕
 ---

 ## 🐛 Bug report